-Use of any drugs, including synthetic drugs such as fentanyl, that are not prescribed for the you by your physician are potentially very dangerous.
+Use of any drugs, including synthetic drugs such as fentanyl, that are not prescribed for you by your physician are potentially very dangerous.
 Fentanyl accounted for more than 80 percent of the drug-related deaths among youth in California in 2021.
 It is 50 times more potent than heroin, and 100 times more potent than morphine.
 Many counterfeit drugs are sold on the street as if they were known name-brand or generic drugs; and many of them may contain fentanyl or other dangerous synthetic drugs.
+Social media (i.e. TikTok, Whatsapp, Snapchat, etc.) is often the source of misinformation about synthetic drugs.
 [EC 48980, 48985.5]